 Insider Management

-The Board of Directors of Saga Furs Oyj has approved the Company´s guidelines for insider management on 28 June 2016 and it has been in force since 3 July 2016.
-The Guidelines for Insiders are based on the Market Abuse Regulation (EU No 596/2014, “MAR”), the laws and supervisory authorities´ guidelines based on MAR, and the Guidelines for Insiders issued by Nasdaq Helsinki Ltd that Saga Furs as a listed company is obliged to follow.
-Saga Furs complies to MAR regulations and guidelines considering insider projects, the technical procedures of publishing insider information or the postponement of publication, the disclosures of the managers´ transactions, and the form and updating of insider lists.
+The Board of Directors of Saga Furs Oyj approved the Company’s Insider Guidelines on 28 June 2016, and they entered into force on 3 July 2016.
+The Insider Guidelines are based on the Market Abuse Regulation (EU No. 596/2014, “MAR”) and the laws and regulations issued pursuant to it, as well as the rules and Guidelines for Insiders of Nasdaq Helsinki Ltd, which Saga Furs is required to comply with as a listed company.
+Saga Furs complies with MAR regulations on matters such as insider projects, technical procedures for the disclosure and postponement of disclosure of inside information, the format and model of the notification and disclosure of transactions by executives and the format and method of updating insider lists.